Resources Against Violent Encounters (RAVE)

 - 88% reported they knew of community resources that can help if they feel unsafe

-Here are a few printer-friendly tools that will aid you in your journey to a healthy relationship:
+Here are a few printer-friendly tools that will aid in the journey to healthy relationships:

 What Our Teen Participants Are Saying